 On January 1st, 2008, the Grand Chapter of The Equestrian, Secular and Chapterial Order of Saint Joachim re-established The United Kingdom Commandery to recognise the historical importance of the United Kingdom to the Order, and to better serve its growing membership there.

 Now in retirement, H.E.
 The Chevalier Haynes continues working in the voluntary sector.
 This chiefly includes chairing the trustees of Great Oakley Village Institute, which runs the village hall close to his domicile, assisting in the work of the Worshipful Company of Carmen, of which he is a Liveryman, and past Treasurer for London’s Transport Choir.
-He is a Freeman of the City of London.
+He is a Freeman of the City of London and Fellow of the Chartered Institute of Transport & Logistics.
 He is also a Juror of The Guildable Manor of Southwark – a charitable organisation promoting good fellowship and maintaining traditions of the Town and Borough of Southwark.
-He is a member of the Art Fund, National Trust, English Heritage, 20th Century Society, Transport for London Industrial & Social History Group, Northants Industrial Archaeology Group, London Omnibus Traction Society, Branch Line Society, Campaign to Protect Rural England, Cinema Theatre Association, Cinema Organ Society, Jewish Museum, Jewish East End Celebration Society and the Society for the Preservation of Beers from the Wood.
+He is a member of the Art Fund, National Trust, English Heritage, 20th Century Society, Northants Industrial Archaeology Group, London Omnibus Traction Society, Branch Line Society, Campaign to Protect Rural England, Cinema Theatre Association, Cinema Organ Society, Jewish Museum, and the Society for the Preservation of Beers from the Wood.
 He is also a Friend of the Historical Houses Association and a Friend of the London Transport Museum.
 He is a member of the Liberal Jewish Synagogue in London.

 H.E.
 The Chevalier Haynes previously served as Secretary of the UK’s Commandery.
 H.E.
 The Chevalier Haynes can be reached at email@example.com.

 In the 1980s and 1990s The Order of Saint Joachim had its administrative offices in England, where the late Grand Chancellor, HE The Chevalier Leslie Rosan GCJ, Lord of Haverhill, resided.
 During this period, there were a number of small “Commanderies” scattered across the UK, operating locally.
 In 2005 these small commanderies were consolidated into a single national Commandery.
 The first Commander of The United Kingdom Commandery “Edward the Confessor” was the late H.E.
-Dr Commander The Chevalier Bryan R. Olive GCJ.
-H.E.
+Dr Commander (RN) The Chevalier Bryan R. Olive GCJ.
 In 2013 H.E.
-The Chevalier Simon Peter McIlwaine GCJ succeeded H.E.
-Dr Commander The Chevalier Olive GCJ as Commander following Chevalier Olive’s death.
-He was succeeded in 2016 by H.E.
+The Chevalier Simon Peter McIlwaine GCJ succeeded Commander Olive as Commander following Chevalier Olive’s death.
+He was succeeded in 2016 by the current Commander, H.E.
 The Chevalier Trevor Anthony Haynes GCJ.

 Existing and prospective members of the Order in the United Kingdom are encouraged to contact either the Commander or Treasurer Chevalier Christopher Godbold KCJ regarding events such as annual investitures.